JDygard/EVO/TESTING.md

 ![alt text](assets/images/readme/background.png "Background")

+(Above: a scaled down version of the image that comprises the play area)

 - The play area displays as expected in every gameplay iteration.

 - The boundaries affect both the camera view and every object.

-- The camera follows the player without fail.
+- The camera follows the player until the camera bounds are reached, and resumes following when returning to the play area.

 [Back to top](#Table-of-contents)
 ***